victorfjansen/victorfjansen/README.md

 - 🌱 I’m currently learning Vue, Nuxt, JS, TS e others
 - 💞️ I’m looking to collaborate on freelance projects, but i'm available for larger projects
 - 📫 You can contact me by email.
 Victorfjansen@gmail.com
+- If you want, tou can see my repositories!
+Thank you for your attention